waylow/add_camera_rigs/README.md

 ==TO DO:==
 ==========
--add the comp guides back (it is different in 2.8) -maybe remove the blank drivers on the camera and just leave them locked
+-add the comp guides back (it is different in 2.8)

 Bugs:
 -if the current collection is hidden it throws an error when you try to add a camera rig